cbedio/OpenScout/doc/01-robot-with-hinge/motors_and_wheels.md

 </p>

 3. Attach the (M4) hex couplers on each motor shaft using the provided screws, and tight them.
-Ensure that the grub screw is tightened on the flat provided of the motor shaft.
+Ensure that the grub screw is tightened on the flat provided on the motor shaft.
 Make sure you give enough distance (~10mm) so the wheels won't touch the bracket while driving.
 Be sure that the hex coupler has been mounted properly by trying to pull it off.

 <p float="center">
   <img src="../images/motor_brackets_5.jpeg" title="Attaching the hex couplers on the motor brackets." width="300"/>